Eye of Horus Tattoos

 There are so many mysteries to be unraveled from this technologically advanced society from hundreds of years ago.

-It makes sense that our pop culture is littered with Egyptian symbolism.
+It makes sense that our culture is littered with Egyptian symbolism.

-Next to Marilyn Monroe, Cleopatra is perhaps one of the most universally recognized sex symbols in the world.
+Next to Marilyn Monroe, Cleopatra is perhaps one of the most universally recognized feminine symbols in the world.

 Many stars have sought to emulate her, from Elizabeth Taylor to Katy Perry.